-His stuttering attempt to pull over nearly knocked the motorcycle tooper traveling in front of him over.
+His stuttering attempt to pull over nearly knocked the motorcycle trooper traveling in front of him over.
 Once the vehicle was out the passengers crowded the trooper to tell them how nearly-deadly their trip had already been.
-The trooper arrested Maier for driving under the influence of medication matched with a charge of reckless endagerment per passenger.
+The trooper arrested Maier for driving under the influence of medication matched with a charge of reckless endangerment per passenger.

 A Happy Ending?